pellcorp/creality-wiki/docs/cartographer.md

 And then `SAVE_CONFIG`

-It is strongly recommended to disable the camera for these calibration steps, just use the `STOP_CAMERA` macro to do this.
+It is strongly recommended to disable the camera for this calibration step, just use the `STOP_CAMERA` macro to do this.

 1. Run the `STOP_CAMERA` macro to stop the camera